ISO 9001 Quality Management

 Incoming Material Inspection

 Consistency starts with materials.
-We inspect each batch of yarn, filling, and accessories to ensure color accuracy, texture uniformity, and compliance readiness.
+We inspect each batch of yarn, filling, and accessories to ensure color accuracy, texture uniformity, and compliance readiness before they move into production.

 Color & Appearance